 \$113,846: This budget includes funding for all positions identified within the "Personnel Complement/Position Control" table, as well as adjustments in healthcare expenses, retirement expenses, and increases to a \$17.00/hour minimum wage, if applicable.
 Additionally, this budget includes a five percent (5%) salary increase for all eligible, permanent full and part-time positions.

-• (\$7,585) - Reduction related to expenses for Department of Information Technology and Risk Management and other miscellaneous adjustments.
+- This budget reflects changes in funding related to: - (\$7,585) Reduction related to expenses for Department of Information Technology and Risk Management and other miscellaneous adjustments.